Concert “The Anchorite has Gone Back”:

 Alexander Ullman took the upper (primo) part, José Gallardo played the lower (secondo) part.

 A dramatic, highly engaged performance, full of tension!
-It was amazing to see how the two pianists (in excellent cooperation, needless to say) managed to take the music through a decrescendo with gradual slow-down—without losing any of the tension (e.g., towards the ppp in bar 89).
+It was amazing to see how the two pianists (in excellent cooperation, needless to say) managed to take the music through a decrescendo with gradual slow-down..
+Yet, they did not lose any of the tension (e.g., towards the ppp in bar 89).
 Also, the dynamic control was excellent, the artists kept an eye on secondary voices.
 The playing was technically superb, with excellent coordination and tempo control also through agogics, fermatas, etc. the exposition was repeated, of course.

 In the hands of these two artists, Schubert’s music was intense and dramatic, then suddenly again with very touching periods, especially through the dramatic harmonics in the development part.